Space for Cycling

 Cycle-friendly streets are the life-blood of safe, pleasant and healthy communities.
 They are good for everybody's quality of life, whether or not they chose to cycle.

 You can help create Space for Cycling by calling on your Councillors to pledge their support for high standards of cycle-friendly planning and design, and the funding needed to deliver this.
-Cycling needs to become a safe, convenient and enjoyable for people of all ages and backgrounds, for any local journey.
+Cycling needs to become a safe, convenient and enjoyable option for people of all ages and backgrounds, for any local journey.

 What does Space for Cycling mean?